-Church Recorders set out to discover and document forgotten and hidden heritage in churches which are under threat from break-ins and theft, lack of awareness of what they possess, and lack of money to care for what they own.
+What was Church Recording?
+Church Recorders set out to discover and document forgotten and hidden heritage in churches which were under threat from break-ins and theft, lack of awareness of what they possess, and lack of money to care for what they own.
 For the past 50 years Church Recorders have helped to deal with at least some of these problems, and have recorded 2000 churches.

-When the Church Record is completed, copies are lodged with:
+When the Church Record was completed, copies were lodged with:

 • the church